TheBeepSheepTeam/FNF-CriticialEngine/README.md

-# Friday Night Funkin v0.2.8 (Newgrounds Exclusive)
+# Friday Night Funkin' Critical Engine

-idk

-This is the repository for Friday Night Funkin' v0.2.8, a game in which lies on a singular web page on the internet with no open-source code.
+This is the repository for Critical Engine.

-This project is the result of reverse engineering the transpiled JavaScript code into readable Haxe code, which can now be built upon with ease.
+This project is based off on the v0.2.8 source code, which should probably be a fresh start.

 # Our goals

-This project aims to bring v0.2.8 back into Haxe as close as possible to the original.

-This means bugs and other issues with v0.2.8 in general are not being fixed.

-Any issues regarding these types of bugs (e.g. Cutscenes not working on desktop) will receive a `wontfix` label and be immediately closed.
+This project aims to include mod support in a whole new level.

 Any errors on my part though will be fixed as soon as I notice them.
 If you catch something before I do, [please open an issue regarding the error](../../issues).

-# Important notes

-To not mess with any of the integrations Ninjamuffin had in place, I have decided to completely remove them from the project.

-What's missing?
-Logins, awards, and a check to see if the game is outdated or not.
-Other than that though, the repo should be mostly accurate to how to game is shown on the website.

-If demand is high enough, I may make a separate branch for you to enter in your own Newgrounds API keys and bring these features back.
-We'll see.

 # Support Friday Night Funkin'